Building an Order-Flow Trading System for Crypto Markets

 - Default to public endpoints, deterministic replay, and paper mode.

-- Do not add live trading unless the user explicitly asks for it after the public data, replay, paper, demo, and read-only reconciliation phases pass.
+- Implement the selected exchange's DEMO, TESTNET, or LIVE order paths where supported, but do not enable any write-capable mode unless the user explicitly asks for it after the public data, replay, paper, matching venue routing, and read-only reconciliation phases pass.

 - For the default Binance spot example, use long-flat behavior: emit buy, sell-existing-inventory, or no-trade decisions only.
 If futures or margin are requested, design a separate product adapter with position mode, leverage, funding or carry, liquidation risk, reduce-only orders, and position reconciliation.